-Bosnia’s Tara Canyon is the largest gorge in Europe, and often ranked in the 10 largest worldwide.
+Bosnia’s Tara Canyon is the largest gorge in Europe, and ranked in the 10 largest worldwide.
 Yet only a tiny fraction of people have ever heard of it compared to the likes of the Grand Canyon.
-Red this eview of Tara Canyon whitewater rafting in Bosnia to find out why this is great news for anyone who has heard of it.
+Read this review of Tara Canyon whitewater rafting in Bosnia to find out why this is great news for anyone who visits.

 As a Unesco world heritage site,Tara Canyon is a place of bewildering beauty, which quickly helps you to put to one side the country’s relatively recent ugly history.
 Bosnia and Herzegovina is a country very much on the up, a fact exemplified by the myriad rafting centres that line the banks of the Tara near the town of Foca.

 Arriving at the rafting centre Drina-Tara the evening before the rafting, you’re treated to a truly sensational Bosnian welcome.
 There is room for 250 people in 75 bungalows all catered for by 12 local chefs.